Daniel Norris: 2015

 On July 30, 2015, Norris was traded to the Detroit Tigers along with Matt Boyd and Jairo Labourt in exchange for David Price.
 In his debut for the Tigers on August 2, Norris pitched 71/3 innings and struck out five Baltimore Orioles hitters, allowing one walk, four hits, and just one earned run on a solo home run by Chris Davis in the fourth inning.
 Following the home run to Davis, Norris retired the next 12 batters in a row, earning the win in a 6–1 Tigers victory.

 On August 19, 2015, Norris became the first Tigers pitcher to hit a home run in his first career plate appearance, the first pitcher to do so since Tommy Milone in 2011, and the first American League pitcher to do so since Esteban Yan in 2000.
 He also became the first Tigers pitcher to homer since Jason Johnson did so on June 8, 2005, and the first American League pitcher to ever hit a regular-season home run at Wrigley Field.
 Norris exited the game in the fifth inning with a right oblique strain, and was placed on the disabled list the following day.
+Norris is the last Detroit Tiger pitcher to hit a home run in either a regular season or playoff game.

 Norris was recalled from the disabled list on September 16.
 In his second start after returning from the injury, he threw five perfect innings in a September 22 game against the Chicago White Sox, but was pulled from the game after reaching a predetermined pitch count.
 The Tigers eventually lost the bid for a combined no-hitter with one out in the ninth inning when Neftali Feliz, the fifth pitcher used, surrendered a triple to Tyler Saladino.

-Norris finished the 2015 season (combined stats between Toronto and Detroit) with a 3-2 record in 13 starts, while compiling a 3.75 ERA and 45 strikeouts in 60 innings.
+Norris finished the 2015 season (combined stats between Toronto and Detroit) with a 3–2 record in 13 starts, while compiling a 3.75 ERA and 45 strikeouts in 60 innings.